DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 ### Equalization

-Use EQ on the master If you've gotten to the end of the process and decide that the overall tone of your mix needs a bit of tweaking.
+Use EQ on the master if you've gotten to the end of the process and decide that the overall tone of your mix needs a bit of tweaking.
 You should add this after any compression.

 Spike Stent explains the rationale here: